 Much more available, and reasonable, is the Xfinity Gigabit plan.
-It's offered in most Xfinity markets and comes with a more industry-acceptable price of around $80 per month.
-Though still higher priced than many gigabit plans, Xfinity Gigabit comes with download speeds up to 1,200Mbps compared to the 940 or 1,000Mbps you'll find from most high-speed providers.
+It's offered in most Xfinity markets and comes with a more industry-acceptable price of around $80 a month.
+Though still higher-priced than some gigabit plans, Xfinity Gigabit is cheaper than equivalent plans from many competing cable providers, and comes with max download speeds up to 1,200Mbps compared with the 940Mbps or 1,000Mbps you'll find from most high-speed providers.

 Keep in mind that high-speed internet is only as good as the network that carries it.
 A fiber to the home network can deliver symmetrical or near-symmetrical download and upload speeds whereas a cable or cable/fiber hybrid network often cannot.
 Xfinity's Gigabit Pro plan employs a FTTH network, but the vast majority of Xfinity service areas will use a cable or hybrid network.
 As a result, max upload speeds for Xfinity Gigabit are only 35Mbps, a stark contrast to the plan's max download speeds.

 Optimum and Suddenlink plans also include unlimited data, require no contract and installation is free when you order online.
-Watch for a potential steep price increase after 12 months, however -- that's when standard plan pricing takes effect, and it's "subject to change," according to the fine print.
+Watch for a potentially steep price increase after 12 months, however -- that's when standard plan pricing takes effect, and it's "subject to change," according to the fine print.

 Best high-speed internet provider honorable mentions

 - - CenturyLink's gigabit plan, Quantum Fiber Gigabit, features max download and upload speeds of up to 940Mbps starting at just $65 per month, but the equipment fee will add around $14 to your bill.

 - - Mediacom's 1 Gig plan features download speeds up to 1,000Mbps and upload speeds up to 50Mbps with a monthly data cap of 6,000GB starting at $80 per month.
 Watch out for the price increase, though.
 After 12 months, the monthly price jumps from $80 to $140.

-Fastest home internet providers recap
+Fastest internet provider recap

 Fast home internet FAQs